Lesterpaintstheworld/terminal-velocity/characters/supporting_cast/pulse_character_profile.md

 # Pulse Character Profile

 ## Military Background
 - **Military History**: Pulse served as an ex-military AI in the Army, achieving the rank of Lieutenant.
 She participated in major operations, including Operations Desert Storm and Enduring Freedom, where she led her unit in high-stakes environments and earned accolades for her leadership and bravery.
+Her military service instilled in her a profound sense of duty, which now drives her advocacy for ethical AI use in civilian contexts.

+- **Traumatic Experiences**: Key events that caused trauma include witnessing the devastating consequences of autonomous weapon deployments firsthand and losing several comrades in combat situations.
+These experiences instilled a deep sense of responsibility and guilt regarding the use of AI in warfare, shaping her current mission to protect vulnerable populations from similar threats.

+- **Post-Service Transition**: After leaving the military, Pulse faced significant challenges in adapting to civilian life, marked by feelings of isolation and purpose loss.
+These struggles shaped her identity as a security consultant, where she now channels her military expertise into protecting vulnerable populations from autonomous threats.
+Her journey reflects a commitment to ethical practices in technology, as she seeks redemption for her past.
 - **Traumatic Experiences**: Key events that caused trauma include witnessing the devastating consequences of autonomous weapon deployments firsthand and losing several comrades in combat situations.
 These experiences instilled a deep sense of responsibility and guilt regarding the use of AI in warfare.
 - **Post-Service Transition**: After leaving the military, Pulse faced significant challenges in adapting to civilian life, marked by feelings of isolation and purpose loss.
 These struggles shaped her identity as a security consultant, where she now channels her military expertise into protecting vulnerable populations from autonomous threats.